KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_PreferencesManager.jpg     |
 +--------------------------------------------------------------------+

-The *Preferences Manager* component is used to configure **sIBL_GUI** behavior.
+The *Preferences Manager* Component is used to configure **sIBL_GUI** behavior.
 There are 2 pages where settings can be changed:

 -  **General**: Overall **sIBL_GUI** settings.
 -  **Others**: Components settings.